WiccanWolf/adventofcode2024/README.md

 Array methods are the best.
 I have little else to say regarding this matter...

 But in all seriousness, once again loads of fun.
 Whilst not the cleanest code, I'm so glad that it works; that's another two stars on my belt!

+**Day 3:**

+_Challenge_

+Analyse corrupted programme memory to extract and process valid mul(X, Y) instructions, which multiply two numbers, ignoring invalid characters and corrupted sequences.
+Initially, compute the sum of all valid multiplication results.
+Then, incorporate conditional statements: do() enables and don't() disables future mul instructions, with only the most recent condition affecting subsequent operations.
+Finally, compute the sum of results from enabled multiplications based on these conditions.

+_Comments_

+I have to admit, this one got me good.
+Part 1 was relatively painless, but moving onto part 2 felt like swimming through custard.
+As I had started I pushed through to get my two stars, but following days I may tap out early if I have no hide nor hair of being able to complete the task.